smartman1234/yack/README.md

 # yack
 ## Embed an easy to use popup widget on your site, and stay on top of any feedback with the inbox app. 💬

-> Yack is an archived commercial project that I've gotten special permission to share.
-Please see <a href="https://joduplessis.com/work/yack">my website</a> for more information.

 ![Screenshot](https://joduplessis.com/store-images/YackNew/02.png)

 #### This project comes complete with: